D2X-Enterprises/pdf-extractor/README.md

 A powerful, production-ready Python tool designed for **writers**, **researchers**, **journalists**, and the **OSINT community** who need to quickly and accurately extract text from large volumes of scanned or image-based PDF documents.

-By leveraging **concurrent processing** and **high-DPI rendering**, this tool transforms unsearchable PDFs into usable, indexed text for analysis and citation—complete with AI-powered name detection and comprehensive word analytics.
+By leveraging **concurrent processing**, **high-DPI rendering**, and **batch directory processing**, this tool transforms unsearchable PDFs into usable, indexed text for analysis and citation—complete with AI-powered name detection and comprehensive word analytics.

 ---